devyanshi-t/DemoOne/ReadMe.md

 <img src="./4.png">
 <br />
 </p>
 7. The parameters that needs to be passed by the user are displayed in the parameters.json file.
-Default values can also be find there.
+Default values can also be found there.
 <p align="center">
 <img src="./5.png">
 <br />